Iain Banks: Personal life

 Banks met his first wife Annie in London before the 1984 release of his first book.
 They lived in Faversham in the south of England, then split up in 1988.
 Banks returned to Edinburgh and dated another woman for two years.
 Iain and Annie were reconciled a year later and they moved to Fife.
-They were married in Hawaii in 1992, but in 2007, after 15 years of marriage, they announced their separation.
+They were married in Hawaii in 1992, but in 2005, after 15 years of marriage, they separated.

 In 1998 Banks was in a near-fatal accident when his car rolled off the road.
 In February 2007, Banks sold his extensive car collection, including a 3.2-litre Porsche Boxster, a Porsche 911 Turbo, a 3.8-litre Jaguar Mark II, a 5-litre BMW M5 and a daily-use diesel Land Rover Defender, whose power he had boosted by about 50 per cent.
 All these Banks exchanged for a Lexus RX 400h hybrid – later replaced by a diesel Toyota Yaris, and said in future he would fly only in emergencies.

 In April 2012 Banks became the "Acting Honorary Non-Executive Figurehead President Elect pro tem (trainee)" of the Science Fiction Book Club based in London.
 The title was his creation and on 3 October 2012 Banks accepted a T-shirt inscribed with it.

-From 2007 Banks lived in North Queensferry on the north side of the Firth of Forth, with his girlfriend Adele Hartley, an author and founder of the Dead by Dawn film festival.
-She and Banks had been friends since the early 1990s, but commenced romantic relations in 2006 and married on 29 March 2013 after he asked her to "do me the honour of becoming my widow."
+From 2006 Banks lived in North Queensferry on the north side of the Firth of Forth, with his girlfriend Adele Hartley, an author and founder of the Dead by Dawn film festival.
+She and Banks met in 1990, and married on 29 March 2013 after he asked her to "do me the honour of becoming my widow."

 Illness and death

-On 3 April 2013, Banks announced on his website and on one set up by him and some friends that he had been diagnosed with terminal gallbladder cancer and was unlikely to live beyond a year.
+On 3 April 2013, Banks revealed that he had been diagnosed with terminal gallbladder cancer and was unlikely to live beyond a year.
 He stated he would be withdrawing from all public engagements and that The Quarry would be his last novel.
 The dates of publication of The Quarry were brought forward at Banks's request, to 20 June 2013 in the UK and 25 June 2013 in the US and Canada.
 He died on 9 June 2013.